Illegal immigrants arrested on Grand Island

-GRAND ISLAND, N.Y. -- Nine illegal immigrants have been taken into custody by U.S. Customs and Border Protection on Grand Island.
+GRAND ISLAND, N.Y. -- Nine people have been taken into custody by U.S. Customs and Border Protection on Grand Island.

 CBP tells 2 On Your Side that one of those immigrants was a convicted sex offender from Mexico, who had already been deported once.